gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-organization.md

 ## Add Users

-To add someone to your organization, go to [app.gitkraken.com](https://app.gitkraken.com/), select your organization in the left sidebar, select users, and finally select Add Users.
+To add someone to your organization, go to [app.gitkraken.com](https://app.gitkraken.com/), select your organization in the left sidebar, select "Users," and finally select "Add Users."
 Here you can enter as many email addresses as you want and the [role](/gitkraken-client/gitkraken-organization/#roles) (in the drop down) you would like to assign them all.

 <img src="/wp-content/uploads/gitkraken-organization-add-users.png" class="img-responsive center img-bordered">

 Only members that have a [role](/gitkraken-client/gitkraken-organization/#roles) with permission can add users to an organization.
 When you do add someone, it will consume a license of your subscription.
-If all available licenses are consumed when adding a user, a billing summary will show up during the process, select purchase to complete the transaction and add the users.
+If all available licenses are consumed when adding a user, a billing summary will show up during the process, select "Purchase" to complete the transaction and add the users.

 <img src="/wp-content/uploads/gitkraken-organization-add-users-2.png" class="img-responsive center img-bordered">